Lemonaire/tgBot/README.md

 3. isAllowedId.
 To judge whether the chat id is allowed or not, so that others couldn't use this bot without permission.
 4. isOrzLemonText.
 To judge whether someone is trying to orz lemon, used in the command `report_orz_lemon_text`.
 5. isset.
 To judge whether a parameter has been set.
 6. filter.
-To filter the punctuation, usually used in the codes which involve sql statement.
+To filter all characters except letters, digits and Chinese characters.
 7. htmlEncode.
 To transfer meaning of some html characters so that the injection could be avoided, especially in the command `orz`.
 8. htmlDecode.
 This function is never used, just to make pairs of the function `htmlEncode`.